PIH/openmrs-distro-pihemr/README.md

 modules we use, so we must use MySQL, which needs to be configured separately.
 You should install MySQL Community Server 5.6 following the instructions for your platform.

-Set up a developement enviroment of a PIH EMR distibution
+Set up a development environment of a PIH EMR distibution
 ---------------------------------------------------------

 Set up the environment via the following command, chosing the serverId and dbName you want to use, and added